ryanpersaud/pyja3mas/README.md

 "JA3/JA3S Information").

 ### How the HTTPS Server Works
-`https_server.py` contains a barebones Python concurrent https server that maintains the minimum connection time to digest the JA3 fingerprint from the browser client.
+`https_server.py` contains a barebones Python concurrent HTTPS server that maintains the minimum connection time to digest the JA3 fingerprint from the browser client.